What does it mean to be grant ready?

 And when you have increased your grant readiness, how do you cultivate your pipeline of funding opportunities?
 How do you streamline your proposal creation?
 How do you track your grant deadlines, reports, and tasks?
 How are you mitigating your risk management?

-In this training, presenter Julie Assel, GPC answers those questions and more as she guides participants through the continuum of grant readiness, strategies for tailoring the case statement to the funders' missions, and techniques for keeping the language current.
+In this training, presenter Julie Assel, GPC, CGMS, answers those questions and more as she guides participants through the continuum of grant readiness, strategies for tailoring the case statement to the funders' missions, and techniques for keeping the language current.

 What You’ll Learn: